ACSD Executive Members

 The people featured on this page are volunteers appointed by members of the Association every two years.
 They represent the members by being drawn from various denominations, ages, locations and of course both genders.
 They retire by rotation every two years.
 Please view the ACSD constitution for more information about executive appointments.

 Jeff Whittaker is a Baptist minister living in Auckland.
+He is presently the Chairperson of the Executive.
 Married to Margaret (a teacher), they have three adult children.
 Jeff undertook the SGM Training Programme in 1998/99, and subsequently joined ACSD.
 Since then Jeff has continued to offer spiritual direction and supervision to a clientele that has included ministers, counsellors, and SGM trainees.
 Interested in Christian spirituality, at various times Jeff has lectured on this subject at both Laidlaw College (Christchurch Branch) and Carey Baptist College (Auckland).
 In the more recent past Jeff has offered periodic 'Retreats in Daily Life' together with Auckland director Jeannie Martin-Blaker.
 Jeff has found receiving spiritual direction to be incredibly valuable both personally and professionally.
 Committed to on-going personal and professional development, Jeff sees his involvement with ACSD as helping facilitate such development in the wider cadre of New Zealand's spiritual directors.

 Ricky Waters has lived in Auckland with his wife, Gill, and two boys since 1995, when they returned from 6 years of working with Paciﬁc Students for Christ in Fiji.
 Ricky has been in a range of leadership roles in Presbyterian, Baptist, Independent Pentecostal churches over the years since his conversion experience in 1978.
 Ricky currently attends Somervell Presbyterian Church.
 Ricky has been the Co-ordinating Chaplain overseeing teams of volunteer Chaplains at Massey University (Albany), Unitec Institute of Technology, and Manukau Institute of Technology since 2001.
 He has served as the Northern Regional Co-ordinator for the Aotearoa New Zealand Tertiary Chaplains Association (ANZTCA) and the NZ representative on the Executive of the International Association of Chaplains in Higher Education (IACHE).
 For the past 3 years Ricky has Chaired the Executive of this association.
 Ricky completed the SGM Spiritual Director Training Course in 2001, become an Associate member of ACSD in 2002 and a full member in 2003.
 He has attended 5 ACSD Training Events.
 A number of Ricky’s Directees have come through his Chaplaincy work.
 Many of these seeking Spiritual Direction have been from faiths other than Christian.
 In order to access resources to support these directees, Ricky joined Spiritual Directors International (SDI) in 2005.
 Ricky has had a variety of Spiritual Directors since attending an SGM Retreat in 1985 and is keen to promote the beneﬁts of Spiritual Direction amongst those in Christian ministry – particularly with those he supervises.
 He is also keen to ensure that Spiritual Directors continue in their professional and personal development.
 Ricky has a BEd and a BD and is currently working on an M Theol.
 He has been a Justice of the Peace since 2008.

 Bev Phillips is married with three adult daughters, two of whom are based in Africa.
 She and her husband Murray have four grandsons.
 Bev completed her training with SGM in the mid 1990s and has been offering spiritual direction and supervision for almost 20 years.
 Her first experience of receiving spiritual direction was 25 years ago when she worked as a chaplain to industry.
 It was that experience, at a time of burnout that was the beginning of a call to train as a spiritual director.
 Following that season she was employed by the Baptist Church to lead their community ministry in Wellington City.
 Her training as a spiritual Director together with a diploma of Mission from Carey College has equipped her well for the roles she has held.

 John Franklin has been a spiritual director for 34 years, and was instrumental in founding Spiritual Growth Ministries.
 He has been in ministry with PCANZ, PCUSA, and the Anglican Church of ANZ and Polynesia.
 Since moving to Mosgiel four and a half years ago (after 20 years in Palmerston North), he has been Chaplain for Prayer to the Anglican Bishop of Dunedin, and is now doing full time spiritual direction and supervision, quiet days and retreats.
 He understands the Christian life to be about transformation into the likeness of Christ though the agency of the Word and the Spirit.
-His passion is seeing people grow in relationship with God, neighbours, and our Mother Earth.

-Secretary / Treasurer
+Rosemary neave, Secretary and Treasurer

 Rosemary has a background working in the Anglican Church, at the Women's Resource Centre in Auckland, and retains an interest in post denominational Christianity.